 Can more than two players play Bezique?

 In the traditional version there can only be 2 players.
 There are other versions of the game, however, that allow for more players such as Rubicon Bezique, for 4 people, and Chinese Bezique, for 6.

 How many points are required to win Bezique?

 If, however, you desire a shorter or longer duration of play, a smaller or larger point goal can be agreed upon before beginning.

 What is a “Brisque” and a “Meld”?

 The Brisque cards are the Aces and Tens that have been collected by a player in all of the tricks that they have won throughout the game.
-Each of these cards are worth 10 points each and they are added up at the end of a round and added to each player’s score.
+Each of these cards is worth 10 points and they are added up at the end of a round and added to each player’s score.